SabineWren/OrgFinderDeprecated/README.md

-# Cognition.corp
-Cognition Corp website and database (live Alpha -- more to come!)

-Technology stack (GASP/LAMP):

-- GNU+Linux server

-- Apache2

-- MySQL database

-- PHP5 back-end

-- AngularJS front-end (deprecated)

-- we interface with sc-api to scrape data from RSI

-Current hardware:

-- 900MHz quad-core ARM Cortex-A7

-- 1GiB DDR3

-- 8GB USB flash stick (stores database and pictures)
+# What is this I don't even

+Website Database for players to find organizations.

+Live hosted at www.sabinewren.space

-To host the app, add and run dependencies.
-Debian-based GNU distributions keep it simple:
+To host the app yousrelf, add and run dependencies.
+You can export our database from www.sabinewren.space/phpmyadmin.
+Debian-based GNU distributions provide easy installation:

-1) git clone <repository url>
+sudo bash

-2) install MySQL-Server
+apt-get install mysql-server

+apt-get install phpmyadmin (optional)

+apt-get install apache2 (included with phpmyadmin)

-3) run the creation .SQL scripts
+run the creation .SQL scripts

+you can export our database via sabinewren.space/phpmyadmin

+// username=publicselect password=public

+apt-get install php5-cli (for localhosting)

+cd /var/www/html

+git clone <repository url> .

 //test it locally

-4) php -S localhost:8000
+php -S localhost:8000

 //navigate to localhost:8000/frontEnd.html

-5) for GASP/LAMP server, install Apache2

-6) clone into /var/www/html
+To scrape org icons, run /dbPop/populate_icons.php.
+The front end assumes you save to /org_icons, so provide an Apache alias if necessary under 000-default.conf.
+Icons are stored locally and separately from the database.

+To live host, set up port forwarding on your router

-//navigate to <yourIP>/index.html
+//navigate to <your_public_IP>/index.html